Govind-Patwal/Surfs_Up/README.md

 ## Analysis Results

-Hawaii has a tropical climate, which means there isn't as big a difference in the temperature around the year as compared to other states in the U.S.
+Hawaii has a tropical climate, which means there isn't as big a difference in the temperature around the year as compared to other states in the U.S.This also explains why it is a top Tourist Destination and why I want to open the **Surf n'Shake*** shop there.

 Below are some differences in weather between June and December
 1. The difference in the maximum temperature is 2 degrees - with June at 85°F and Dec at 83°F